 - Prescription medications

 - Loose pills - pills must be in a

 - Aerosol cans

 Medications can be dropped off during regular business hours.
 The Sheriff's Office is open from 9:00 am to 5:00 pm, Monday through Friday - excluding legal holidays.

-Drop boxes are also located at the Springfield Justice Center/Springfield Police Department, the Cottage Grove Police Department, the Oakridge Police Department, and the the Florence Police Department.
+Drop boxes are also located at the Springfield Justice Center/Springfield Police Department, the Cottage Grove Police Department, and the Oakridge Police Department.
 Please contact any of these sites for information about their hours.